 The dean’s office forwards the recommendation and the plan for the closure of the degree programme(s) to University Education Services.

-The department is responsible for informing any students enrolled on the degree programme and relevant academic staff of the decision to close down the degree programme.
+The department is responsible for informing of the decision to close down the degree programme.
+In the Guidelines for the closure and merger of study programmes at the University of Copenhagen, it is described who at least must be informed of the closure or merger of the study programmes.
 The department informs the students of the time limit for completing their studies.

 The dean is responsible for ensuring that this procedure is complied with, and revised as required.